CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBIVisualisation.md

    ![](media/ex4-t3-step5.png)

 6. You can select a Year and CustomerGroup in the Sales Report, the Map report will automatically update and only show this data.
+Click on white space of the canvas in Power BI report section to add other tiles

    ![](media/ex4-t3-step6.png)